nextflow-io/nextflow/docs/azure.md

 ### Named pools

-If you want to have more precise control over the compute node pools used in your pipeline, such as using a different pool depending on the task in your pipeline, you can use the {ref}`process-queue` directive in Nextflow to specify the ID of a Azure Batch compute pool that should be used to execute that process.
+If you want to have more precise control over the compute node pools used in your pipeline, such as using a different pool depending on the task in your pipeline, you can use the `process-queue` directive in Nextflow to specify the ID of a Azure Batch compute pool that should be used to execute that process.

 The pool is expected to be already available in the Batch environment, unless the setting `allowPoolCreation = true` is provided in the `azure.batch` config scope in the pipeline configuration file.
 In the latter case, Nextflow will create the pools on-demand.